 The second part of the tutorial will guide participants in setting up a developer platform on Twitter and using API requests to pull data referencing a particular company within a window.
 At the same time, we will pull financial data on that company using different APIs during the same window and compare the sentiment of Tweets (e.g., Silge and Robinson, 2018) with the financial data of the company.
 Although our example relates Twitter to financial performance, the principles behind our demonstration apply to any web scraping activity.

-Audience members are encouraged to bring laptops and to have downloaded the materials ahead of time.
+Audience members are strongly encouraged to bring laptops and to have downloaded the materials ahead of time.
 For those who wish to follow along, we will make available all materials and R scripts at .
 We request 80 minutes for the tutorial, with the approximate time for each topic as well as additional information provided below.
 Note that none of the authors are affiliated with the producers of any of the packages described and that there are no material gains (financial or otherwise) for them.
 All packages are free-of-charge and complete.

 Topic #1: Web Requests and Data Formats (30 minutes)